thibaudcolas/draftail.org/docs/Entities.md

 title: Entities
 ---

 Entities annotate content with data to represent rich content beyond text.
 They can be inline (e.g. a link on a word), or block-based (e.g. an embedded video).
+They do not overlap – no content can be both a link and an embedded video (though there could be a combined "embedded video with link" entity).

 ## Built-in entities